Book Appointment

 You can also find more information on her Psychology Today profile: Marina Edelman – Psychology Today.
 Or explore resources on the AEDP Institute website: Marina Edelman – AEDP Institute

-FAQ Section
+FAQ

-Serving Westlake Village, Malibu, Calabasas, Thousand Oaks, Moorpark, Newbury Park, Simi Valley, Camarillo, Oak Park, and surrounding areas in Los Angeles and Santa Barbara, and beyond in the state of California via telehealth.
+Yes.
+I provide therapy to clients throughout California via secure telehealth, in addition to in-person sessions at my Westlake Village office.
+Serving Westlake Village, Malibu, Calabasas, Thousand Oaks, Moorpark, Newbury Park, Simi Valley, Camarillo, Oak Park, and surrounding areas in Los Angeles and Ventura County — and beyond throughout California via telehealth.